 August 1, 1973: London, England – 7:29 AM

 Robert tossed the soccer ball upwards from where he was lying on his bed and he kept this constant motion for the next few minutes.
-He then groaned and dragged his back down the bed, taking his sheets with him as he lay on the floor.
+He then groaned and slowly dragged his back down the bed, as if he was melting, taking the sheets with him as he found himself lying on the floor.

-"I am so bored" he groaned.
+"I am so bored," he bemoaned.
 It had only been ten minutes since he had woken up and he was already bored with his day.
 Breakfast wouldn't even be ready for another forty minutes.

-He and his family had just moved to London, England from America a week ago and he had no one to hang out with being the new kid in the neighborhood and all.
-They could've moved to Hokkaido in Japan; then he would've at least known somebody there at least.
+He and his family had just moved to London, England from America a week ago and he had no one to hang out with, being the new kid in the neighborhood and all.
+If they had moved to Hokkaido in Japan; then he would've at least known somebody there at least.
 Then again, his parents would never allowed him to meet with a stranger without adult supervision in a foreign country… But at least he would know someone!

-He had wanted to make some new friends the day before and it's not like he was shy, far from it.
-According to all of his friends back in his old home, he was vulgar, blunt, and probably the most outgoing ten year old in the world.
+He had wanted to make some new friends the day before.
+And it's not like he was shy, far from it.
+According to all of his friends back home, well, old home, he was vulgar, blunt, and probably the most outgoing ten year old in the world.

 When he had gone out to try and make new friends, he suggested playing soccer with some of the neighborhood kids.
 When he had asked them, they had looked at him as if he was speaking a completely different language but then one of them said that Robert had meant 'football'.
 The kid then apologized for his friends not knowing the American term for the sport so Robert apologized as well for confusing them momentarily out of obligation.